 4. Keep your finances up to date.

 Great bookkeeping is an essential aspect of any business.
 If done correctly, you should know exactly where your money is coming in, where it is going out, and it could even help alert you to a variety of potential business pitfalls that might otherwise go unnoticed.
 If you are planning to seek funding in the coming year to grow your business, up to date bookkeeping records will help your business attorney walk you through the options when it comes to deciding what funding structure works for you or how much capital you need.
-Additionally, improper bookkeeping could lead to a plethora of lawsuits for a business owner, or worse – reorganization or liquidation through bankruptcy.
-If you are in a position where you are considering bankruptcy, it is important that you consult with an experienced attorney who can help you determine the best options for you and your business.
+Additionally, improper bookkeeping could lead to a plethora of lawsuits for a business owner, or worse – reorganization or liquidation through bankruptcy and might even end up with trouble paying the rent, which isn’t ideal.
+If you are in a position where you are considering bankruptcy, it is important that you consult with an experienced attorney who can help you determine the best options for you and your business. https://georgettemillerlaw.com/new-jersey-wildcard-exemption-bankruptcy/ have extensive experience in this area and will guide you as to which form of bankruptcy, Chapter 7 or Chapter 13, is available to you.

 5. Review your Succession Plan or create it if you don’t have one.